ZnbAshrfzd1994/ZnbAshrfzd1994/README.md

-- 👋 Hi, I’m @Zeinab Ashrafzadeh
+- 👋 Hi, I’m @Zeinab Ashrafzadeh.
+I am medical doctor.
 - 👀 I’m interested in nueroscience, Music and books
 - 🌱 I’m currently learning How to study a systematic review.
 Painting and Playing music.
 - 💞️ I’m looking to collaborate on neuroscience.